CoMakery/algorand-security-token/README.md

 The Transfer Admin for the Token Contract can provision account addresses to transfer and receive tokens under certain conditions.
 This is the process for configuring transfer restrictions and transferring tokens:
+1. A transfer rules admin configures which transfer groups can transfer to each other with "setAllowTransferGroups".
+Note that allowing a transfer from group A to group B by default does not allow the reverse transfer from group B to group A. This would have to be done separately.
+An example is that Reg CF unaccredited investors may be allowed to sell to Accredited US investors but not vice versa.
-1. An Investor sends their Anti Money Laundering and Know Your Customer (AML/KYC) information to the Transfer Admin or to a proxy vetting service to verify this information.
+2. A potential buyer sends their Anti Money Laundering and Know Your Customer (AML/KYC) information to the Wallet Admin or to a proxy vetting service to verify this information.
 The benefit of using a qualified third party provider is to avoid needing to store privately identifiable information.
 This code does not provide a solution for collecting AML/KYC information.
-2. The Transfer Admin configures the "transferGroup", "lock until" and "max balance" attriubute for the account.
+3. The Wallet Admin configures the "transferGroup", "lock until" and "max balance" attribute for the buyer account.
 Initially this will be done for the Primary Issuance of tokens to investors where tokens are distributed directly from the issuer to holder accounts.
-3. A potential buyer sends their AML/KYC information to the Transfer Admin or a trusted AML/KYC provider.
-4. The Transfer Admin calls provisions the Buyer account like they did for the Investor.
-5. At this time or before, the Transfer Admin authorizes the transfer of tokens between account groups with the `"transferGroup" "lock"` functionality.
-Note that allowing a transfer from group A to group B by default does not allow the reverse transfer from group B to group A. This would have to be done separately.
-An example is that Reg CF unaccredited investors may be allowed to sell to Accredited US investors but not vice versa.
+4. The seller initiates a transfer to the buyer.
+5. The smart contract checks the transfer rules.
+6. If the transfer is authorized by the smart contract transfer rules the smart contract updates the balances of the buyer and seller.

 ## WARNING: Maximum Total Supply, Minting and Burning of Tokens